BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 ## Exploratory Data Analysis

-First of all, we had to check, if there are missing values inside of the data-set.
+First of all, we had to check, if there are missing values inside of the data set.
 Therefore we used the following code to proof this:

 \linespread{1}